digiguru/digiguru.github.io/_posts/2015-03-05-a-seperation-of-concerns.markdown

 </div>
 {% endhighlight %}

-Here we have a few issues, but lets sweep through them one by one.
+Here we have a few issues, <!--break-->but lets sweep through them one by one.
 Firstly CSS.
 Sadly the developer that did this sweep didn't really understand what you can do with CSS so offered this solution.

 {% highlight css %}
 #main { width: 330px; border: 1px #ccc solid; }